 The consent form is also a means for the parents to let the school know of any medical conditions, medications, or special considerations for their child.
 They must also make sure that their child understands any safety rules and regulations involved with the trip.
 In case of an accident, consent also gives permission for a child to be taken to an emergency room or hospital should the child need special or emergency medical treatment.

 Some consent forms may also include a note about needing extra chaperones and inviting family members to go along and help out.
-If the school or organization take frequent field trips, they may use a yearly consent form to cover any trips taken outside of the school or organization.
+If the school or organization takes frequent field trips, they may use a yearly consent form to cover any trips taken outside of the school or organization.

 Free Consent Forms

-What should be on a Field Trip Consent Form?
+What Should be on a Field Trip Consent Form?